psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Jul 24 23:50:51 raspberrypi systemd-timesyncd[616]: Network configuration changed, trying to establish connection.
 Jul 24 23:50:51 raspberrypi systemd-timesyncd[616]: Synchronized to time server 91.189.89.198:123 (ntp.ubuntu.com).
 ```
+Restart `timesyncd` for your new address to be in effect:
 ```bash
 admin@raspberrypi:~$ sudo systemctl restart systemd-timesyncd
 ```